JeroenVdb/dotfiles/README.md

 ## Structure

+All config files and directories are located in the `configs` folder.

 - `.aliases` and `.functions` handy shorthands for common commands, used by the shells (bash and Zsh)
 - `.exports` system variables used by applications
 - `.gitconfig` and `.gitignore` basic git configuration files